Junktown by Ralph Bakshi

 Comics

 After hours, Bakshi created comic strips as an outlet to his personal problems.
-Some of these secret drawings were purely meant to ventilate frustrations and therefore he kept them hidden.
+Some of these secret drawings were purely meant to vent frustrations and so he kept them hidden.
 'Dum Dum and Dee Dee' reflected troubles between him and his wife.
-'Bonefoot and Fudge' featured the mishaps of a wolf and a mouse, while 'Junktown' had anthropomorphic rocks, garbage cans, mailboxes and other street junk interreacting with one another.
+'Bonefoot and Fudge' featured the mishaps of a wolf and a mouse, while 'Junktown' had anthropomorphic rocks, garbage cans, mailboxes and other street junk interacting with one another.
 Both centered around people who spent too much time squibbling over trivial matters, a frustration he often felt when dealing with studio heads and executives.
 He tried to get 'Junktown' published in The Post, but the publisher didn't understand it.
+In 1988, he also tried to produce it into an animated TV series, but only got as far as a pilot, 'Christmas in Tattertown', which became the first original animated special airing on the channel Nickelodeon.
 According to Toonopedia, Bakshi may have drawn a comic strip adaptation of Gene Deitch's animated character 'Tom Terrific' too.

 Krantz Films & Bakshi Productions